OceanOPS/oceanops-api/README.md

 OceanOPS Web Service API is a REST API designed to distribute metadata, in interoperable and ready-to-use formats.

 ## General information
 OceanOPS Web Service API is a REST API designed to distribute metadata, in interoperable and ready-to-use formats, to integrate other software (usually under machine to machine schema).
-The metadata distributed by this API version (V1.0.0beta12) are in three common data formats: .json, .xml (WMDR compliant) and .csv.
+The metadata distributed by this API are available in two common data formats: .json, and .xml (WMDR compliant).

 ## Terms of use
 This API is primarily dedicated to the GOOS community and further to research and operational, oceanographic and meteorological communities, not to the large public.